Errol Hassell Elementary School

 You will be notified if a pattern of absences occurs or becomes excessive.
 Irregular attendance may be reported to the Truancy Enforcement Officer.

 A tardy is defined as not being in an assigned classroom at 8:00 a.m.
 If a student arrives at school late, the student must report to the office before proceeding to the classroom.
+A parent must come to the office and sign the student in to have the tardiness excused.
+If a student arrives late without a parent signing them in, the student will be marked unexcused.

 Student Release during the School Day